Best For Full Sunlight

 Do I need an enclosure for my outdoor TV?

 Not really, but why not?
 Outdoor TVs are designed to be used outdoors.
 Most are specifically intended to be used on covered patios or gazebos, while others are more robust and can be placed in direct sunlight or areas with higher humidity.
-In general, it is not a bad idea to add an additional layer of protection to your outdoor set.
+Adding a layer of protection to your outdoor TV set is not a bad idea.

 Where should I place my outdoor TV?

-The layout of your outdoor living space may completely dictate the best placement position for your outdoor TV.
+Your outdoor living space’s layout may dictate the best placement position for your outdoor TV.
 Remember that most outdoor TVs are manufactured to function in brightly lit yet shaded areas.
 If you require your TV to hang in direct sunlight, you must find a design specifically for that.

 How do I install my outdoor TV?